raae/queen.raae.codes/content/emails-queen/2022/03/25-image-cdn/index.md

 };
 ```

-The last step for us is to update the the YouTube Node's schema customization to use the new node type `YouTubeThumbnail` instead of `File`:
+The last step for us is to update the YouTube Node's schema customization to use the new node type `YouTubeThumbnail` instead of `File`:

 ```js
 // gatsby-node.js